vippsas/vipps-recurring-api/vipps-recurring-api.md

 }
 ```

-User can be charged once every year, regardless of the day in the year.
+Users can be charged the full amount once every year, regardless of the day in the year.
-(e.g., First charge can be due on 02.06.2022 and second charge on any date in 2023, 01.01.2023)
+(E.g. First charge can be due on 02.06.2022 and second charge on any day in 2023, for example on 01.01.2023)

 Example for a subscription every 30th day: